38 MONTREAL MUSEUMS

 Tuesday: 11 a.m. to 5 p.m.; Wednesday: 11 a.m. to 9 p.m.1; Thursday and Friday: 11 a.m. to 5 p.m.; Saturday and Sunday: 10 a.m. to 5 p.m.

 Temporary exhibitions free for children aged 12 and under.

-1 From 5 p.m. to 9 p.m., only temporary exhibitions with admission fees are open.
+1 From 5 p.m. to 9 p.m., only temporary exhibitions are open.

-The Montréal Museums Pass gives free access to one temporary exhibition.
+The Montréal Museums Pass gives free access to the Museum.

 One of the three largest collections of its kind in Canada, it includes examples of sculptures, glasswork, reliefs, Coptic textiles, Greco-Roman coins, sarcophagi and ceramics of the ancient cultures of the Mediterranean basin.

 Today, the Montreal Museum of Fine Arts is inaugurating new permanent galleries devoted to Napoleon and the arts under the First Empire, thanks to a major gift – the collection of works assembled by the late Ben Weider, for whom Napoleon was a giant of history, one of the most influential figures of the nineteenth century, who helped to define the modern age.
 According to Nathalie Bondil, the Museum’s Director, This outstanding gift and Mr. Weider’s philanthropic desire to raise the profile of Napoleon have enabled us to acquire a group of works on long-term loan and have sparked offers of further gifts, so that the Museum can, at last, open an Empire gallery.
 Not only Montreal’s heritage but also that of Canada will be enriched, for this magnificent period in the arts was hitherto poorly represented for obvious historical reasons.
 We will always be extremely grateful to Mr. Weider.